Like other reptiles, a crested gecko’s skin needs renewal periodically.

 Crested geckos tend to be fired up for most of the shedding process, so you will see your gecko looking its best when the process is finished.

-It is important to monitor your crestie during or soon after skin removal to prevent any stuck shed.
+It is essential to monitor your crestie during or soon after skin removal to prevent any stuck shed.

 Allow your crestie to remove the dead skin on its own, and remember never to pull any loose skin from your gecko.